 Documented Weight Loss Outcomes with Mounjaro

-A common concern is Mounjaro’s weight loss results.
-The Phase 3 SURPASS 1-5 trials confirm that weight loss with Mounjaro increases in line with the dose.
-By weeks 40-52, patients on 5 mg experienced an average weight loss of 12 lb (5.4 kg), while those on 15 mg lost up to 25 lb (11.3 kg).
+One of the most discussed benefits of taking Mounjaro is its effect on weight loss.
+Results from the SURPASS 1–5 clinical trials showed that patients lost more weight as the dose increased.
+By weeks 40–52, patients on 5 mg lost an average of 12 lbs (5.4 kg), while those on 15 mg lost up to 25 lbs (11.3 kg).
+These findings highlight Mounjaro’s potential to support patients beyond blood sugar control.

 While Mounjaro is not FDA-approved specifically for weight loss, these secondary endpoints highlight its metabolic benefits.
 It also shows effectiveness in improving glycemic control, underscoring its comprehensive impact for patients with type 2 diabetes.